All Products

 • If you use Spring Cloud Alibaba 2.x, upgrade the version to 2.2.10.

 • Make sure that the version mappings among Spring Cloud Alibaba, Spring Cloud, and Spring Boot are correct.
-For more information about the version mappings, see the release notes for the related version on the Spring Cloud Alibaba official website.
+For more information about the version mappings, see the release notes for the related branch on the Spring Cloud Alibaba official website.

 spring.cloud.nacos.config.server-addr={serverAddr}